About the Humanitarian Health Certificate Program

 - Have a basic understanding of the political environment and use this to explain the various forces that affect population displacement.

-Applicants must submit declaration of intent form prior to starting coursework.
+Applicants must submit the declaration of intent form and select "Humanitarian Health" prior to starting coursework.

 *MPH students who have a major career interest in humanitarian emergencies and human rights are encouraged to pursue the MPH Health in Crisis concentration.
 The concentration is more extensive and includes a seminar and regular discussion opportunities.